gragefe/Auctions-Vehicles-Api/README.md

 # Auctions-Vehicles-Api
-responsible for handling the vehicle context
+responsible for handling the vehicle context.